ENJOY A MORNING

 The Bisbee Ministerial Fellowship will be sponsoring the Afterlife Project on Sept.
 21 from 3:30 to 5:30 p.m. at City Park in Old Bisbee.
 Jason LaVallie and his worship group will provide Christian Worship, and his rock band will be presenting music in a range of styles.
 Testimonies will be included at different times during the presentation.
 Contact Bob Nuti at 432-5870 with questions.

 Al-Anon meetings with open discussion take place weekly on Mondays at 7 p.m. at St. John’s Episcopal Church, 19 Sowles Ave., in Old Bisbee.
 For information, contact 366-2478.

-This program, made possible by the Friends of the Copper Queen Library, is offered April 29 at 5:30 p.m. at 6 Main St. in Old Bisbee in the library meeting room.
+This program, made possible by the Friends of the Copper Queen Library, is offered on Sept.
+23 at 5:30 p.m. at 6 Main St. in Old Bisbee in the library meeting room.
+For more information, call 432-4232.
 All programs are free and open to everyone.

 OA OFFERS HELP